President Joko Widodo arrives in Glasgow to attend COP26 summit - ExBulletin

 President Joko Widodo arrives in Glasgow to attend COP26 summit

-Jakarta – President Joko Widodo (Jokowi) arrived in Glasgow, Scotland to attend the World Leaders Summit (Conference of Parties / COP) 26 on climate change, after leaving the Group of 20 (G20) summit in Rome, Italy.

-The Garuda Indonesia plane carrying President Joko Widodo and his entourage touched down at Glasgow Prestwick International Airport in Glasgow, Scotland on Sunday (10/31) at 9.40 p.m. local time, or Monday, Western Time Indonesia (WIB).
+GLASGOW, investor.id – After a flight of less than three hours, the Garuda Indonesia plane carrying President Joko Widodo (Jokowi) and his entourage touched down at Glasgow Prestwick International Airport in Glasgow, Scotland, UK on Sunday (31 / 10/2021) around 9 p.m. : 40 local time.

-As explained by the Press Office of the Presidential Secretariat, upon his arrival in Glasgow, President Jokowi was greeted by the Indonesian Ambassador to the United Kingdom and the Republic of Ireland and by the International Maritime Organization (IMO) , Desra Believe and the Republic of Indonesia Defense Attaché in the United Kingdom, Colonel Czi Ranon Sugiman and representatives of the local government.
+At the foot of the plane, President Jokowi was greeted by the Indonesian Ambassador to the United Kingdom and the Republic of Ireland and the International Maritime Organization (IMO), Desra Believe, Defense Attaché for the Republic of Indonesia in the United Kingdom, Colonel Czi Ranon Sugiman and representatives of the local government.

 Sources